 Response: Sustainable strategies and building techniques, which minimize environmental impact and reduce energy consumption, will be emphasized.
-The specific sustainable elements are being evaluated with the design and development of residential building in accordance with IGCC and may include, but are not limited to, well insulated building envelope, recycled materials, energy efficient windows, energy efficient light fixtures, low use water fixtures, and appliances.
+The specific sustainable elements are being evaluated with the design and development of residential buildings in accordance with IGCC and may include, but are not limited to, well insulated building envelope, recycled materials, energy efficient windows, energy efficient light fixtures, low use water fixtures, and appliances.
+See 2035 General Plan Sustainability & Environment section above.